 International orders are a whole other kettle of ferrets.
 Okay?

-Now that’s settled, let’s talk about actually setting your carriage paid level.
+Now that’s settled, let’s talk about how you actually figure it out.
 There are four rules of thumb.

 1. Your carriage paid level should be significantly higher than your minimum order.